Smile-SA/jahia-cookie-consent/README.md

 # Cookies choice

-Digital Factory module in order to deal with the EU Cookie Law.
+Digital Factory module to deal with the EU Cookie Law.

 Lightweight module for alerting users about the use of cookies on your website.